DER - Designated Employer Representative

 DER Training

 US Drug Test Centers offers training programs for DERs to learn how to do their jobs.
 This is a unique responsibility and training is critical.
-Live training can be arranged.
-Webinar training can also be set up for groups of DERs.
 A computer-based online training program is available so you can receive training from the comfort of your office.
 A computer with internet access is all that's needed.

 designated employer representative training